 The DCGK makes further recommendations with respect to the characteristics of the remuneration.
 For example, it recommends that the variable remuneration based on long-term incentives exceeds the one based on short-term incentives.
 Variable remuneration shall be predominantly invested in shares of the company or granted as share-based remuneration.

 The DCGK further recommends that payments to members of the management board due to early termination of their activity do not exceed twice the annual remuneration (severance cap) and do not constitute remuneration for more than the remaining term of the contract.
-A new recommendation is that change-of-control clauses shall not be agreed upon.
+One recommendation is that change-of-control clauses shall not be agreed upon.

 Managing Directors and General Partners